ay701/CSS3-VueJS/README.md

 # CSS3-VueJS
-This is an example of Single Page Application
+This is an example of Single Page Application using Vue JS framework, CSS3

-It uses Vue JS framework, ajax/http to read data from rottentomato website
+The app uses ajax/http to read data from rottentomato website
 User can click to see different popular movie content

 This example shows how to use CSS3 Media Queries